hexive/sunpaper/README.md

 Options include: stretch | center | tile | scale | zoom | fill
 `wallpaperMode="scale"`

-Set the full path to the location of the sunpaper/images with no ending folder slash:
+Set the full path to the location of the sunpaper/images:
 `wallpaperPath="$HOME/sunpaper/images/The-Desert"`

 Sunpaper writes some cache files to keep track of persistent variables.
-Set a different location for this file or just leave it as the default.
+Set a different location for these or just leave it as the default.
 `cachePath="$HOME/.cache"`

 You may use the script to trigger a darkmode on your desktop or any other actions you want to preform on day / night.
 This feature is disabled by default but you can enable it like: